FOR IMMEDIATE RELEASE

 For more information, please e-mail email@example.com or visit http://ayacancerprogram.tuftsmedicalcenter.org/suleika-jaouad/.

-Tufts Medical Center is an exceptional, not-for-profit, 415-bed academic medical center that is home to both a full-service hospital for adults and Floating Hospital for Children.
+Tufts Medical Center is an exceptional, not-for-profit, 415-bed academic medical center that is home to both a full-service hospital for adults and Tufts Medical Center.
 Conveniently located in downtown Boston, the Medical Center is the principal teaching hospital for Tufts University School of Medicine.
-Floating Hospital for Children is the full-service children's hospital of Tufts Medical Center and the principal pediatric teaching hospital of Tufts University School of Medicine.
+Tufts Medical Center is the full-service children's hospital of Tufts Medical Center and the principal pediatric teaching hospital of Tufts University School of Medicine.
 Tufts Medical Center is affiliated with seven community hospitals and with New England Quality Care Alliance, its community physicians’ network.
 For more information, please visit www.tuftsmedicalcenter.org.